Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 • Light rotation of pots for even growth.

-• Surface if needed (thin layer of fresh potting soil).
+• Surface refresh if needed (thin layer of fresh potting soil).

 Mini-FAQ